mattius459/Runway_API/project_proposal_rubric.md

 # Project Proposal
-What is your projects goal and purpose?
+An app to help people empower themselves!

 ## Project name and description
 Runway App, version 2!

-App takes in personal financial information data from user and returns a chart which tells them how much longer they need to work until retirement.
+App takes in personal financial information data from user and returns a chart which tells them how much longer they need to work until retirement

 ## Routes and models
 Define your routes and what HTTP method they will be using

-GET / - Retrieves default runway for default user.
+GET / - Retrieves default runway for default user

-GET /user:id - Retrieves existing user's information and populates it into chart.
+GET /user:id - Retrieves existing user's information and populates it into chart

-POST - Sends user inputted data to database
+POST /create - Sends user inputted data to database

-PUT - updates user data in databased with newly inputted data.
+PUT /update - updates existing user data in database with newly inputted data

-DELETE - deletes user data from database and "closes account"
+DELETE /remove - deletes user and their data from database.

 User financial data model: